quay/claircore/docs/reference/coalescer.md

 ```

 A Coalsecer implementation is free to determine this computation given the artifacts found in a layer.
 A Coalescer is called with a slice of LayerArtifacts structs.
-The image's layer ordering is preserved in the provided slice.
+The manifest's layer ordering is preserved in the provided slice.